Leaflet/Leaflet.fullscreen/README.md

 >
 > changes :
 >
+>* Remove onFullscrennchange and replpace with enterFullscreen event in README (#108)
 >* included index.d.ts (#106)
 >* changed the icon to SVG (#102 and #103)
 >* remove fullscreen listener (#100)